gogradle/gogradle/docs/getting-started.md

     // Default value is "go".
 Modify this when go is not in $PATH goExecutable = '/path/to/go/executable'
+    // If not set, GOROOT will be <directory of go binary>/.. goRoot = '/path/to/my/goroot'

     // aka. build constraint.
 See https://golang.org/pkg/go/build/#hdr-Build_Constraints
     buildTags = ['appengine','anothertag']